 The local datum for river gauges can be found on web pages maintained by the USGS and the National Weather Service.
 Links to these pages can be found on the LCRA Flood Operations Report.
 On USGS current conditions at each gauge pages, look for the link to “Summary of all available data for this site”.
 The local datum of the gauge is shown as “Datum of gage” in the stream site description. (“NGVD29” is the technical reference for elevation above mean sea level used by USGS.)
 On National Weather Service river forecast pages, the local datum of the gauge is in the lower left hand corner of the graphical forecast.
 Look for the text “Gage 0 Datum:” followed by the elevation of the gauge datum in feet msl.

 Flood stage refers to the height (or stage) of a river or stream at which the water begins to create a hazard to lives, property or commerce.
 Flood stage levels are determined by the National Weather Service and local communities.

 How do I find the flood stage at a given location?

-Find the flood stage by selecting a Hydromet site on the map while looking at Stage and Flood data.
-Flood stage levels are determined by the National Weather Service and the local communities.
+Find the flood stage by selecting a Hydromet site on the map while looking at river stage or streamflow data.
+Flood stage for the site is displayed on the pop-up graph of stage.
 Not all locations have a predetermined flood stage level.